Parents Page FAQs

 - Leaving School in Australia – A guide to Year 12 certificates and tertiary entrance requirements in Australia that is hosted by BOSTES.

 - Changing Secondary Schools in Australia Years 7 to 10 – State by State which summarises the junior secondary curriculum in eight public education systems in Australia as well as in the New Zealand system.

 - Where is the best place to find up-to-date information about the National Curriculum?

-- Work has commenced on the development of National Curriculum, initially in the areas of English, Mathematics, Science and History.
-It is planned to commence implementation in these areas in 2011.
-The latest information on these and other National Curriculum developments can be found on the Australian Curriculum, Assessment and Reporting Authority’s (ACARA) website.
+- A National curriculum, initially in the areas of English, Mathematics, Science and History commenced implementation in 2011.
+The latest information on this and other Australian Curriculum developments can be found on the Australian Curriculum, Assessment and Reporting Authority (ACARA) website.

-- How does an overseas exchange program affect a student’s School Certificate program?
+- How does an overseas exchange program affect a student’s RoSA program?

 - Each case needs to be assessed individually.
 For short exchanges, principals may decide to grant leave.
-For exchanges in Year 10 longer than a term, approval must be gained from the Board of Studies.
-For a long exchange program, such as for one year, a student’s enrolment should be withdrawn from the Board of Studies’ records.
+For exchanges in Year 10 longer than a term, approval must be gained from BOSTES.
+For a long exchange program, such as for one year, a student’s enrolment should be withdrawn from the Board's records.